Stewards of the Land

 2. Park your strollers and leave your pets, containers, bags, backpacks, coolers & blankets at home or in your car.
 These items are prohibited inside the orchard.

 3. You must take the wagon ride to and from the field.
-The wagons run continuously
+The wagons run continuously.
+There is an entrance fee of $3 per person to enter the u-pick apple field.
+Wagon ride is included.

 4. All Apples picked must fit inside the bag you purchased.
 You cannot carry any apples out of the orchard.
 If you do, you will have to buy an additional Bag for them.